-16.9.3.A.3 If two or more teams have equal points in their respective group, the top position in their group will be determined as follows:
+If two or more teams have equal points in their respective group, the top position in their group will be determined as follows:

-- a) The team with the most number of wins; - b) Should there be equality in both points and wins, then the team who has won the match against each other if they have already played against each other in the league phase.
-This will be applicable if only two teams are on same number of points and same number of wins; - c) Should there be equality in both points and wins and clause (b) is not applicable then team with higher run quotient in the tournament.
+- The team with the most number of wins; - Should there be equality in both points and wins, then the team who has won the match against each other if they have already played against each other in the league phase.
+This will be applicable if only two teams are on same number of points and same number of wins; - If points and wins are equal and above clause is not applicable then the team with the highest net run rate in the tournament; - In the unlikely event that Teams cannot be separated by the above, this will be done by draw of lots.